- US Online Poker

 Current Bills: S 417

-Indiana’s effort for online gambling is fairly straightforward, and still in the very early stages.
+Indiana’s effort for online gambling was fairly straightforward, but never made it beyond the very early stages.
 Sen. Jon Ford revealed a draft bill late last year, then formally introduced S 417 in the first weeks of 2021.

 There was one significant change from the draft to the bill’s first official version, which is the addition of online poker.
 Ford has said that he originally worried this would hurt the bill’s chances, but after talking to his colleagues, found them largely indifferent to its inclusion.